 Code of Conduct

-Attendees violating these guidelines may be removed from the virtual conference platform at Twilio’s and/or the conference organizers’ sole discretion and will not have a right to a refund if applicable.
+Attendees violating these guidelines may be removed from the virtual conference platform and/or in-person conference venue at Twilio’s and/or the conference organizers’ sole discretion.

 Thank you for helping make SIGNAL a welcoming, friendly event for all.